Auxilor/auxilor.github.io/docs/effects/configuring-an-effect.md

 #### `repeat`

-Specify the effect to activate repeadetly.
+Specify the effect to activate repeatedly.
 If the effect has a delay, it will delay between each repeat.
 If the effect has any mutators, they will run again for each repeat.

 This provides new placeholders: `%repeat_times%`, `%repeat_start%`, `%repeat_increment%`, and `%repeat_count%`.